abursten/Robotics/index.md

-## Aaron Bursten SMFG Final Project - Automated Sander ##
+## Aaron Bursten SMFG Final Project - Automated Sander

-   Author: Aaron Bursten & Brad Sisson <p>
-   Spring 2020, California State University of Chico.

 This Automated Sander is manufactured for TOKA Branding Co.
 The Automated Sander will Automate a work cell that currently is manned by an employee at TOKA